The Taxi — a short story for English reading & speaking

 Essential Vocabulary

-Write down all the new words and phrases in your vocabulary notebook.
-Look up the meaning of the new vocabulary in a dictionary or online and write down the meaning next to the word or phrase.
+Write down all the words and phrases in your vocabulary notebook.
+Look in your dictionary and find the meaning of each word.
+Write the definition next to each word.

 Then write a sentence of your own that uses the new word or phrase correctly.